top of page

 WORKING PAPER

 This paper quantifies the distributional effects of tax changes in the United States.
 A functional vector autoregression framework is used to estimate the joint dynamics of tax shocks, the cross-sectional distribution of disposable income, and macroeconomic aggregates.
 I distinguish between changes in personal and corporate income taxes and investigate the distributional effects on families and business owners.
-I document that tax changes affect incomes along the distribution unevenly and that the family status and the source of income matters.
-Tax reductions benefit high incomes and disadvantage lower incomes.
-Entrepreneurs and families benefit more from tax cuts than individuals without business income and non-families.
+While tax cuts boost aggregate disposable income, the benefits are spread unevenly.
+The increase in overall inequality is driven primarily by rising disparities among entrepreneurs, particularly in the upper tail of their distribution.
+Though families experience reduced within-group inequality, neither families nor entrepreneurs benefit more in aggregate terms than their non-targeted counterparts, challenging prevalent political narratives about tax policy beneficiaries.

 WORK IN PROGRESS